Install ObjectBox Swift

 ObjectBox Swift is available as a:

-Alternatively, a manual setup in Xcode is possible.
+Alternatively, a is possible.

 To add the ObjectBox Swift dependency, add the following line to your Podfile